 Rose’s accomplishments and continuing hard work are even more impressive when taken in context.

-The economy in South Sudan – a country just over one year old – is in economic crisis.
+The economy in South Sudan – a country just over two years old – is in economic crisis.
 Inflation has skyrocketed as the South Sudanese pound has depreciated.

-The women we serve are among the poorest and most socially excluded.
-The rising price of goods means that our program participants and graduates cannot afford to make the purchases they need to operate their small income generation activities.
+The women we serve are among the poorest and most socially-excluded.
+The high price of goods means that our program participants and graduates struggle to afford the items afford they need to operate their small income generation activities.
 For the women we serve, earning an income right now is very difficult.

 In addition to the economic troubles, South Sudan is facing a major humanitarian crisis.
-Refugees are fleeing from fighting in the north and inter-communal violence is a persistent threat.
+Parts of the country are plagued by widespread inter-communal violence, forcing thousands to be displaced from their homes.

 Host a dinner in honor of Helen and to help other women feed their families.